cloudFPGA/cFp_Zoo/ROLE/vision/hls/harris/README.md

 Since most of Vitis libraries (in L1) are offered with a AXI stream I/F in dataflow mode, the most obvious approach to connect them to cF is to wrap this
 I/F with anohter I/F that takes care of carefully feeding (as well as sending the results back) to (from) the Harris IP from the network.
-For cFp_Vitis we are using the Themisto Shell already equipeed with a network streaming I/F for the user application.
+For cFp_Zoo we are using the Themisto Shell already equipeed with a network streaming I/F for the user application.
 A small FSM takes care of the data casting between network and AXI streams.